Greenland says to publish oil spill plan

 Deputy Minister for Mineral Resources Jorn Skov Nielson said in a call with reporters that the spill response plan would be available on the Greenlandic Bureau of Minerals and Petroleum's website later in the day.

-"We do want as much transparency as possible in whatever information and whatever terms and conditions that surrounds the oil drilling programme in Greenland," he said.
+"We do want as much transparency as possible in whatever information and whatever terms and conditions that surrounds the oil drilling program in Greenland," he said.

 Greenland is confident that the spill plan will be able to cope with very large oil spills, he said, adding that it also details what will happen if oil reaches sea ice.